Sunday 27th September 2020

 It is right to give thanks and praise.

-It is indeed right, it is our duty and our joy, at all times and in all places to give you thanks and praise, holy Father,
+It is indeed right, it is our duty and our joy, always and everywhere to give you thanks, holy Father, almighty and eternal God.

-For he is your living Word; through him you have created all things from the beginning and formed us in your own image.
+For you have created the heavens and the earth, and formed us in your own image.

 Holy, holy, holy Lord,